Toward multi-target self-organizing pursuit in a partially observable Markov game: Proposed approach for self-organizing pursuit (SOP)

 and $\tau = (s_0, a_0, r_0, s_1, a_1, r_1, ...)$ is the trajectory; $A_t$ is the generalized advantage estimation (GAE) \cite{schulman2015high} in the form of

 with $\gamma, \lambda$ being two constants (0.99 and 0.97 in our experiments) and

-being the temporal difference (TD) residual of the approximate value function $V(\cdot)$ with discount $\gamma$.
+being the temporal difference (TD) residual of the approximate value function $V_{\phi}(\cdot)$ with discount $\gamma$.

-The parameter $\phi$ of the value function $V_\phi(s_t)$ is optimized by minimizing the following loss function with stochastic gradient descent and learning rate $\alpha_2$ ($10^{-3}$ and $10^{-4}$ in the SOS and STP experiments, respectively):
+The parameter $\phi$ of the value function $V_{\phi}(s_t)$ is optimized by minimizing the following loss function with stochastic gradient descent and learning rate $\alpha_2$ ($10^{-3}$ and $10^{-4}$ in the search and pursuit experiments, respectively):

-where $\hat{R_t} = \sum_{t'=t}^{T} \gamma^{t' - t} R(s_{t'}, \vec{a}_{t'})$ is the discounted return from point $t$ with reward function $R(s_{t'}, \vec{a}_{t'})$ and discount factor $\gamma$.
+where $\hat{R_t} = \sum_{t'=t}^{tmax} \gamma^{t' - t} R(s_{t'}, \vec{a}_{t'})$ is the discounted return from point $t$ with reward function $R(s_{t'}, \vec{a}_{t'})$ and discount factor $\gamma$.

-\textit{\textbf{Reward function.}} For SOS, a simple yet practically effective individual agent reward function $R^i(s_t, \vec{a_t})$ is designed that can achieve the satisfactory cooperation without much worry about inefficient multi-agent credit assignment issues in cooperative settings, as shown in Table \ref{tbl_reward_function_sos}.
+\textit{\textbf{Reward function.}} For the SOS task, individual agent's reward function $R^i(s_t, \vec{a_t})$ in the POMG is given in Table \ref{tbl_reward_function_sos}.
+Though simple, experiments show that it achieves satisfied cooperation, and no additional efforts in the multi-agent credit assignment are needed as in the Dec-POMDP formulation.

-We give the search reward to the contributing flock, which is a connected component of the graph whose vertexes are agents and whose edges represent local observations among agents.
-We assume that if one member agent searches for a target, the whole flock of agents obtains the reward equally to encourage flocking behavior.
-However, with such a reward mechanism, agents prefer to gather but also become tangled with each other in local regions.
-Instead, when we simply give a reward only to the contributing agent who searches for the target, as in Table \ref{tbl_reward_function_sos}, the training performance improves significantly.
+We once try to give the search reward to the contributing flock, which is a connected component of the graph whose vertexes are agents and edges represent local observations among agents.
+We assume that if one member agent searches for a target, the whole flock of agents obtain the reward equally to encourage flocking behavior.
+However, with such a reward mechanism, agents tangle with each other in local regions, although they indeed prefer gathering.
+Instead, when we simply give a reward only to the contributing agent that finds the target, as in Table \ref{tbl_reward_function_sos}, the training performance improves significantly.

-Note that the episode reward here is defined as the mean of all agents' discounted accumulated rewards in the same environment.
-In this way, the episode reward score will not increase with the number of agents introduced, and thus, the scores are comparable between trials with different numbers of agents.
+Note that, the episode reward is defined as the mean of all agents' discounted accumulated rewards in the same environment.
+In this way, the episode reward score will not increase with the number of agents involved, and thus, the scores are comparable between trials with different numbers of agents.

-\textit{\textbf{Experience pool.}} From the perspective of an agent in multi-agent settings, the known nonstationary environment results from the changing policies of other agents so that the state transition function is dynamic \cite{lowe2017multi}.
-To alleviate this problem, we use only the newest episode experiences.
-The second reason for not sampling experiences from the experience pool is that with many homogeneous agents, the experiences collected in one episode are sufficient for updating the model once, and therefore there is no need to reuse outdated experiences.